 - Errors of Expectation.
 The main value of a financial model is helping you and your audience focus on the right assumptions and structural relationships.
 It’s a tool for understanding how the pieces fit together.
 You can’t predict the future, so there’s no point in striving for perfection.
 Make sure you and your audience both understand the purpose and limitations of the model.

 Bonus: Human Error.
 We all make bone-headed mistakes.
 Sometimes we transpose numbers, or enter dollars in a cell that calls for Euros (or units), or slip a decimal point.
 Hopefully, you or a colleague will catch the mistake before long, and if you don’t, the magnitude of the error is immaterial.

 I plan to do a deep dive into at least one category a week.
-If you have any other areas of financial modeling errors you’d like me to explore, please let me know in the Comments section below.
+If you have any other areas of financial modeling or business plan errors you’d like me to explore, please let me know in the Comments section below.

 Related Services: Financial Forecast Consulting & Development.